-The Centre Theatre opened on February 2, 1939, and this was a really amazing theater.
-It was part of a complex that included a studio theater in addition to the main hall and the broadcasting center of WFBR radio.
-It was the first theater in the city equipped for radio broadcasting in-house (other theaters had broadcast via remote before) and the first with the ability to project live television on the screen.
+The Centre Theatre opened on February 2, 1939 with Loretta Young in “Kentucky”.
+This was a really amazing theatre which was part of a complex that included a studio theatre in addition to the main hall and the broadcasting center of WFBR radio.
+It was the first theatre in the city equipped for radio broadcasting in-house (other theatres had broadcast via remote before) and the first with the ability to project live television on the screen.

-Though the main auditorium was long ago converted to office space for the Equitable Bank (Itself now long swallowed by mergers), the beautiful lobby with “heroic nudes” (according to opening night literature) is more or less still there.
-The studio theater is still there, although WFBR moved out a few years ago, and is being used as a storefront church (this section opens onto 20th Street).
+It was renamed Film Centre on August 18, 1954 and closed in 1959.
+Although the main auditorium was long ago converted to office space for the Equitable Bank (Itself now long swallowed by mergers), the beautiful lobby with “heroic nudes” (according to opening night literature) is more or less still there.
+The studio theatre is still there, although WFBR moved out a few years ago, and is being used as a storefront church (this section opens onto 20th Street).
 The exterior is in fine shape, the Moderne styling has not been changed at all and the marquee is still there.

-The building is still in excellent condition, and while lettering had been removed, the old vertical tower still stands.
-The entrance has long been sealed.
+After closing the building remained in excellent condition, and while lettering had been removed, the old vertical tower still stands.
+In 2015 it reopened as a performing arts centre

 Just login to your account and subscribe to this theater.